If you are looking for the best shade trees for your landscape, here are a few ideas.

 They can be grown in full sun but do better in part shade.
 In the wild they grow under larger trees so they are protected from the sun.

-Adding a shade tree to your landscape not only provides you with shade, it also attracts wildlife to your yard.
+Adding the best shade trees to your landscape not only provides you with shade, it also attracts wildlife to your yard.